bbauska/meta-react-basics/README.md

 <h4>Declaring a winner</h4>

-Now that you show which player's turn is next, you should also show when the game is won and there are no more turns to make.
+<p>Now that you show which player's turn is next, you should also show when
+the game is won and there are no more turns to make.
 To do this you'll add a helper function called calculateWinner that takes an array of 9 squares, checks for a winner and returns 'X', 'O', or null as appropriate.
 Don't worry too much about the calculateWinner function;
-it's not specific to React:
+it's not specific to React:<p>

 <details open>
   <summary>React code:</summary>